 *Admission fees to local attractions in Stanley are not included.

-The expeditions come together in Fortuna Bay to follow the final section of Shackleton's route to Stromness.
+The expeditions come together in Fortuna Bay to follow the final section of Shackleton's route to Stromness, the abandoned whaling station.
+Cross the mountain past the "Shackleton Waterfall" through partly swampy terrain with small streams (hiking boots or rubber boots recommended).
 Spend the next few days exploring the magnificent landscapes and wildlife on Grytviken, Ocean Harbour, Godthul, Cobblers Cove, Gold Harbour, Drygalski Fjord, Larsen Harbour, Cooper Bay, St. Andrews Bay, Possession Bay, Right Whale Bay and Elsehul.
-These destinations provide a wide spectrum of landscapes and wildife, such as King and Macaroni penguins, Light-mantled Sooty albatrosses, Antarctic Fur seals, Elephant seals and the introduced reindeer.
+At Grytviken, see an abandoned whaling station, a Whaling History Museum, and Shackleton's grave.
+Encounter king and macaroni penguins, light-mantled sooty albatrosses, Antarctic fur seals, elephant seals, and the introduced reindeer.

 |Quadruple Porthole||Triple Porthole||Twin with Porthole||Twin with Window||Twin Deluxe||Superior|

 |Ski Trekking Option: $6000|